Healthcare UX

 Ask:

-• Where do patients feel lost or anxious?
+• Where do patients feel lost or anxious during their healthcare journey?

 • Where are we unintentionally making people wait, repeat themselves, or feel unheard?